How to get an autism assessment

 - be given a diagnosis you do not agree with, such as a learning disability

 If you still do not agree, you can ask the GP to refer you to another team for a second opinion.
+Or you can pay for another assessment by a professional you choose who works outside the NHS (privately).

 Remember that a second opinion may say the same thing.